 Explanation: Two low or high spots can be checked by pressure test.
 If pressure is applied at a point and fringes move closure than the surface is valley.
 By applying pressure if fringes move apart then the surface is hill.

 5. Which of the following option is true for given statements about surface contour test?

-Statement 1: In monochromatic light, bands are lighter near the point of contact.
+Statement 1: In a monochromatic light, bands are lighter near the point of contact.

 Statement 2: To study surface contour it is important to know the point of contact with optical flat.